discoloured teeth , chromogenic bacteria, black stains, kids teeth

 dental caries | ECC |Early CHildhood Caries, discoloured teeth , chromogenic bacteria, black stains, kids teeth

-Cavities start due to poor oral hygiene, eating too much of sticky food like chocolate, chips and biscuits, night feeds, too many juices and drinks with high sugar content or sometimes even when a child has a habit of keeping the bite in the mouth for a long time.
+Cavities start due to poor oral hygiene, eating too much sticky food like chocolate, chips and biscuits, night feeds, too many juices and drinks with high sugar content or sometimes even when a child has a habit of keeping the bite in the mouth for a long time.

 The milk teeth are as important as the permanent teeth and should be treated immediately.